TELLAI/TELLAI/README.md

 ### Hi there 👋

-I'm Tellai Youcef, a Cloud DevOps developer with an interest in deployment architecture, microservices, containers, and cloud native technology.
+I'm Tellai Youcef, a Fulle stack DevOps developer with an interest in deployment architecture, microservices, containers, and cloud native technology.
 I encourage the use of automation wherever possible and believe that everything can be automated.
 I want to share different projects that I have carried out with back-end or full-stack technologies.